sarahrosehassan/cauchylist/README.md

 # File Encryption 🔒

-The file that will be encrypted is called "plainText"
+This code is a simple permutation encryption scheme to encrypt and decrypt a file.
+This project involves scrambling a file's code, so that only the people who can crack code can open the file.

-1. This is the plainText read in binary mode (in the decimal system).
+# Opening the Original File

-The actual plainText file is a beautiful image of a wolf.
+The file that will be encrypted is called plainText.
+When we open the plainText file, it is is a beautiful image of a wolf.